South African farm attacks

 South African farm attacks (plaasaanvalle) are violent crimes, including assault, murder, rape, and robbery, that take place on farms in South Africa.
 The attacks target both white and black farmers.
 The term has no formal legal definition, but such attacks have been the subject of discussion by media and public figures in South Africa and abroad.

-Claims that such attacks on farmers disproportionately target white people are a key element of the white genocide conspiracy theory promoted by, among others, United States President Donald Trump, and have become a common talking point among white nationalists worldwide.
+Claims that such attacks on farmers disproportionately target white people are a key element of the white genocide conspiracy theory promoted by, among others, United States president Donald Trump, and have become a common talking point among white nationalists worldwide.
 Statistics provided from the South African Government show that farm attacks tend to take more black victims than white victims and show that farm attacks are relatively rare.
-The Government of South Africa and other analysts maintain that farm attacks form part of a broader crime problem in South Africa and do not have a racial motivation.
+Farm attacks form part of a broader crime problem in South Africa and do not have a racial motivation.

 Terminology and definition

 South African statutory law does not define a "farm attack" as a specific crime.
 Rather, the term is used to refer to a number of different crimes committed against persons specifically on commercial farms or smallholdings.
 According to the South African Police Service (SAPS) National Operational Co-ordinating Committee:Attacks on farms and smallholdings refer to acts aimed on the persons of residents, workers and visitors to farms and smallholdings, whether with the intent to murder, rape, rob or inflict bodily harm.
 In addition, all actions aimed at disrupting farming activities as a commercial concern, whether for motives related to ideology, labour disputes, land issues, revenge, grievances or intimidation, should be included.

 This definition excludes "social fabric crimes", that is those crimes committed by members of the farming community on one another, such as domestic or workplace violence, and focuses on outsiders entering the farms to commit specific criminal acts.
 Dina Pule, the safety and security Member of the Executive Council (MEC) for Mpumalanga Province, has disagreed with this definition and has said that "farm attacks" included only those cases "where farm residents were murdered and not cases of robberies or attempted murders".
 Human Rights Watch has criticised the use of the term "farm attacks", which they regard as "suggesting a terrorist or military purpose", which they do not believe is the primary motivation for most farm attacks.